-- A withdrawal charge will apply to withdrawals made from a Guarantee Period prior to its expiration.
-Withdrawal charges will be the lesser of: (a) the amount withdrawn in excess of the Free Withdrawal Amount times one half of the interest rate for the Guarantee Period; or (b) interest earned on the amount withdrawn.
-Certain limits may apply to reduce this charge. - A Market Value Adjustment (which can be positive or negative) for withdrawals except those taken during the 10 day period after the expiration of a Guarantee Period. - State premium tax (if your state imposes one).
+- A withdrawal charge of 6% on amounts withdrawn (with certain exceptions). - A Market Value Adjustment (which can be positive or negative) for withdrawals except those taken during the 30 day period after the expiration of a Guarantee Period. - State premium tax (if your state imposes one).